 - Respect their dignity.
 For example, allow privacy to undress.
 Provide a cover (eg, a few squares of couch roll) for them to use if they wish.

 - Pallor or signs of anaemia.

 - Ankle swelling.

 - Palpation of the abdomen - feeling for:

 - Abnormal lumps including enlarged uterus, liver, spleen, nodes in the groin.

 - Bladder.
 Percuss the bladder if palpably enlarged or if indicated from history.

 - Usually done with the patient lying on their back.

 - Use a good examination light positioned over your shoulder.

 - Look at the vulva for any abnormalities of skin texture, lumps, rashes, vesicles, excoriation, lichenification and whitening.

-- Look for atrophic changes (in menopausal women).
+- Look for atrophic changes (if menopausal).

 - Choose an appropriately sized speculum - usually Cusco's bivalve speculum - for the patient.